 Role of theory, attitudes, and public opinion in the formation of policies concerning delinquency with exploration of current practices and innovative strategies.
-Offered every 2 years.
-3 credits.

 UR 352 Policy Planning for an Aging Society

 Analysis of current social policies in regard to elders and exploration of ways in which policies need to be altered to meet growing elder needs.